Black Seminoles

-The Black Seminoles, or Afro-Seminoles, are an ethnic group of mixed Native American and African origin associated with the Seminole people in Florida and Oklahoma.
+The Black Seminoles (Semínolas Negros), or Afro-Seminoles (Afro-Seminolas), are an ethnic group of mixed Seminole and African origin.
 They are mostly blood descendants of the Seminole people, free Africans, and escaped former slaves, who allied with Seminole groups in Spanish Florida.
-Their history includes a continuous struggle against invasion and enslavement while preserving their distinct culture and reconnecting with their relatives throughout the African diaspora.
-Many have Seminole lineage, but due to the stigma of having mixed origin, they have all been categorized as slaves or Freedmen in the past.
+Many have Seminole lineage, but due to the stigma of having mixed origin, they were categorized as slaves or Freedmen in the past.

 Historically, the Black Seminoles lived mostly in distinct bands near the Native American Seminoles.
-Some were held as slaves, particularly of Seminole leaders, but the Black Seminole had more freedom than did slaves held by whites in the South and by other Native American tribes, including the right to bear arms.
+Some were held as slaves, particularly of Seminole leaders, but the Black Seminoles had more freedom than did slaves held by whites in the South and by other Native American tribes.
+This included the use of firearms.
 Today, Black Seminole descendants live primarily in rural communities around the Seminole Nation of Oklahoma.
 Its two Freedmen's bands, the Caesar Bruner Band and the Dosar Barkus Band, are represented on the General Council of the Nation.
 Other centers are in Florida, Texas, the Bahamas, and northern Mexico.
 Their culture is a blending of African, Gullah, Seminole, Mexican, Caribbean, and European traditions.

-Since the 1930s, the Seminole Freedmen have struggled with cycles of exclusion from the Seminole Nation of Oklahoma.
+Since the 1930s, the Seminole Freedmen have struggled with exclusion from the Seminole Nation of Oklahoma.
 In 1990, the tribe received the majority of a $56 million judgment trust by the United States, for seizure of lands in Florida in 1823, and the Freedmen have worked to gain a share of it.
-In 1999, the Seminole Freedmen's suit against the government was dismissed in the United States Court of Appeals for the Tenth Circuit; the court ruled the Freedmen could not bring suit independently of the Seminole Nation of Oklahoma, which refused to join on the claim issue.

-In 2000 the Seminole Nation voted to restrict membership to those who could prove descent from a Seminole on the Dawes Rolls of the early 20th century, which excluded about 1,200 Freedmen who were previously included as members.
-Excluded Freedmen argue that the Dawes Rolls were inaccurate and often classified persons with both Seminole and African ancestry as only Freedmen.
-The District Court for the District of Columbia however ruled in Seminole Nation of Oklahoma v.
-Norton that Freedmen retained membership and voting rights.
+In 1999, a suit by the Seminole Freedmen's against the government was dismissed in the United States Court of Appeals for the Tenth Circuit which ruled they could not bring suit independently of the Seminole Nation of Oklahoma, which refused to join.
+In 2000, the Seminole Nation voted to restrict membership only to those who could prove descent from a Seminole on the early 20th century Dawes Rolls, which led to the exclusion of about 1,200 Freedmen who were previously members.
+In 2022, the District Court for the District of Columbia ruled that the Freedmen retained membership and voting rights.